wizziebot/wizz-vis/docs/guides/aggregators.md

 A theta sketch object can be thought of as a Set data structure.
 At query time, sketches are read and aggregated (set unioned) together.
 In the end, by default, you receive the estimate of the number of unique entries in the sketch object.
 Also, you can use post aggregators to do union, intersection or difference on sketch columns in the same row.

 [More Info](http://druid.io/docs/latest/development/extensions-core/datasketches-aggregators)

+### stringFirstFold / stringLastFold

+Computes the metric value with the minimum/maximum timestamp or null if no row exist.

 ## Post Aggregators